Where you live and how you get to your classes are important parts of university life.

 McMaster provides the information you need to help you decide whether you should apply for residence or seek housing off campus.
-If you live off campus, you’ll also get information about public transportation options and availability of parking services to help you with your commute.
+If you live off campus, you will also get information about public transportation options and availability of parking services to help you with your commute.

 McMaster has 12 residence buildings with 3 styles of accommodation.
 Ten of the residences are the traditional dorm room, and 2 are furnished apartments/townhouse for upper-year students.

 You can also choose to live in lifestyle-themed communities, including quiet or all-female communities, and living-learning communities that include themes such as Women in Leadership and Healthy Active Living.

 Housing & Conference Services, in partnership with Indigenous Student Services, offers reserved spaces in residence for first-year Indigenous students who do not have a guaranteed space.
 This, however, does not guarantee a student will be placed in a specific building and/or room type (i.e., apartment, suite, etc.).
 Students are also responsible for applicable fees.

 McMaster has an Off-Campus Resource Centre that can help you find housing in Hamilton.
 You can search 4 types of housing: Co-op/short term rentals, student rentals, sublets and graduate/faculty/staff rentals.